Best Western Premier Freeport Inn & Suites

 - There are many delicious dining options within minutes of this Calgary hotel.

-- Across the street from Pacini Pasta & Grill, full service, Italian, open for: lunch, dinner, Pacini is an Italian-style restaurant catering to those with a more refined palate.
+- Across the street from Pacini Pasta & Grill, bar/lounge, Italian, Open for: breakfast, lunch, dinner, Pacini is an Italian-style restaurant catering to those with a more refined palate.
 A table at Pacini is a guarantee for great food enjoyed in a great atmosphere in the best Italian tradition.

-- 4.00 kilometer(s) from Amicis Italian Grill, full service, Italian, open for: lunch, dinner, great food and service.
+- 4.00 kilometer(s) from Amicis Italian Grill, bar/lounge, Italian, open for: lunch, dinner, great food and service.
 2 for 1 pizza on Monday's and 2 for 1 pasta on Wednesdays.
 Plus, you can eat great Italian food for a decent price!

-- 7.30 kilometer(s) from Moxies Bar and Grill, full service, American, open for: lunch, dinner, great restaurant with a variety of American and international favorite foods.
+- 7.30 kilometer(s) from Moxies Bar and Grill, bar/lounge, American, open for: lunch, dinner, great restaurant with a variety of American and international favorite foods.

-- 8.80 kilometer(s) from Cactus Club Northeast, full service, American, open for: lunch, dinner, Cactus Club is the leading casual fine dining restaurant concept in Canada.
+- 8.80 kilometer(s) from Cactus Club Northeast, bar/lounge, American, open for: lunch, dinner, Cactus Club is the leading casual fine dining restaurant concept in Canada.
 Globally inspired menu, addictive flavors and commitment to service will keep you going back for more.

-- 9.00 kilometer(s) from Earls Northeast, full service, American, open for: lunch, dinner, smart service, infectious ambiance and fresh vibe.
+- 9.00 kilometer(s) from Earls Northeast, bar/lounge, American, open for: lunch, dinner, smart service, infectious ambiance and fresh vibe.
 We create an environment where you and your friends can feel at home.
 Addictive flavors and fresh dishes that keep you craving another bite of the earls’ experience.